datacamp/authoring/docs/welcome/getting-started.md

 - Create DataCamp account
 - Create Github account
-- Authorize Datacamp to manage your Github account
+- Authorize DataCamp to manage your Github account

 You can start by following the steps from the "Getting started" video:
 {% vimeo %}153250442{% endvimeo %}